VargaiD/DocumentConverter/README.md

 - Asynchronous operation so the server is more responsive
 - More tests, integration tests that test bigger part of functionality
 - AutoMapper to map models between layers
+- Work with streams to not load whole files into memory??